W3 Company - Operational Timeline

 1420H 3Pl W Coy was placed under Op Con B Coy 6RAR to boost forces for a ground clearance operation in the area YS5769.

-Contact: 1520H at YS571668 3Pl in contact with x3 well camouflaged VC group who withdrew West.
+Contact: 1520H at YS571668 3Pl in contact with x3 well camouflaged VC who withdrew West.
 It was surmised that the VC were either sentries or the advance guard of a larger formation.

 Night Locations: W Coy Horseshoe, 3Pl YS571668Dave Simeon & section at Horseshoe